 In 1946, the Goodes sold the farm to the Franklin Brothers.
 The Franklins ran what had become known as the Goode Farm as a farming operation and the house itself as rental property until they sold it to Doug Sowers, a local land developer in 1982.
 Mr. Sowers then sold the house and 25 surrounding acres to the Craddock family in 1983.

-The Craddocks completely renovated the house, including pulling up all the original heart pine flooring, building a new sub-floor and then laying the old flooring back down where it had been.
+The Craddocks completely renovated the house, including tearing out the original pine planks, building a new sub-floor and then installing new flooring which looked like the old pine.
 They also rebuilt the back stairway and added the present entranceway to the dining room.
 The Craddocks sold the house to the Adams family in 1986 who, in turn, sold it to Jean Thayer in 1990.
 She bought it for her daughter, Gail Richter who wanted a place to raise horses.
-Gail renovated the barn, originally built in 1923, and added most of the existing white fencing.
+Gail added most of the existing white fencing.

 Ms. Richter moved away in 1995 and the house became rental property once more until John McBride bought it in 1997.
 His intention was to operate a country inn where he could host weddings and other social functions.
 He tore off the front of the house and built a 2400 sq. ft. addition including the front porch and columns.
 Mr. McBride continues in his role as site and event coordinator.